-Subject: Directive No. HR-15 Page No. 7 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 (see below) PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98
+Subject: Directive No. HR-15 Page No.7 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: 5/1/2015 Revised From: 7/27/09 4/6/09 5/ 1/2015 3/1/2010 (see below) PER-015 (Sexual Harassment rn the Workplace) revr sed from 10/21/94, 5/1/95, 1/1/98

-PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93
+PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

-1. Employee's and Non-Employee's Responsibilities when Subjected to Discrimination and/or Harassment
+- 1. Employee's and Non-Employee's Responsibilities when Subjected to Discrimination and/or Harassment - a.

-- a.
 Employees or non-employees who believe they have been subjected to discrimination or harassment, or are aware of discrimination or harassment against others, shall report the situation immediately to his/her supervisor or manager, except as specified in subsection (b), below.
 Employees and nonemployees shall report any such incidents occurring in the workplace, whether committed by coworkers, supervisors or managers, or third persons doing business with the City, such as customers or vendors, or other non-employees.
 If comfortable doing so, an employee or non-employee who has a complaint of discrimination or harassment is encouraged to directly inform the person(s) engaging in the behavior that such conduct is offensive and insist the behavior to stop. - b.
 Employees and non-employees must immediately contact a supervisor or manager to register a complaint of discrimination or harassment, unless that supervisor or manager is the individual engaging in the unwanted behavior.
 In that case, the employee or non-employee may contact someone at the next supervisory level.
-If the employee or non-employee feels uncomfortable dealing directly with his or her immediate supervisor or manager, he or she may contact the department head, or the Director of Human Resources (or either of their designees) to register a complaint of discrimination or harassment. - c.
+If the employee or non-employee feels uncomfortab le dealing directly with his or her immediate supervisor or manager, he or she may contact the department head, or the Director of Human Resources (or either of their designees) to register a complaint of discrimination or harassment. - c.
 Employees and non-employees may file a formal complaint of harassment or discrimination with their department head or with Human Resources.
 To assist the City in conducting a thorough investigation, complaints shall be submitted in writing and shall include specific details of the incident(s), the names of the individuals involved, the names of any witnesses, and any documentary evidence (notes, pictures, cartoons, etc.) that will corroborate the allegations.

-Subject: Directive No. HR-15 Page No. 8 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 Harassment in the Workplace) revised (see below)
+Subject: Directive No. HR-15 Page No.8 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 Harassment m the Workplace) rev1sed (see below)

-PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93 d.
-Employees and non-employees shall immediately report any retaliation to a supervisor, manager, department head or Director of Human Resources (or designee).
+PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

+- Employees and non-employees shall immediately report any retaliation to a supervisor, manager, department head or Director of Human Resources (or designee).
 All retaliation complaints shall be immediately, objectively and thoroughly investigated in accordance with the investigation procedures.
-If a report of retaliation is substantiated, appropriate disciplinary action, up to and including discharge shall be taken.

-2. Supervisor's or Manager's Responsibilities to Eliminate Discrimination and/or Harassment
+If a report of retaliation is substantiated, appropriate disciplinary action, up to and including discharge shall be taken. - 2.
+Supervisor's or Manager's Responsibilities to Eliminate Discrimination and/or Harassment - a.

-- a.
 A supervisor or manager is responsible for enforcing the City's discrimination and harassment policy.
 Supervisors or managers must ensure that all employees and non-employees are aware of the City's policy through open discussion of the policy at staff meetings and by posting the policy in a conspicuous location accessible to all staff members. - b.
 A supervisor or manager shall be cognizant of employees' and non-employees' behavior and shall not permit any employee or non-employee under their supervision to be subjected to or engage in any conduct prohibited by this policy. - c.
 A supervisor or manager who observes conduct prohibited by this policy shall immediately direct the employee or non-employee to cease the conduct.